Measurement of the $W \to \mu \nu_\mu$ cross-sections as a function of the muon transverse momentum in $pp$ collisions at 5.02 TeV: Introduction

 Massive electroweak vector-boson production is one of the most precisely studied processes in proton-(anti)proton collisions.
 Predictions of the production cross-sections are factorised into hard-process matrix elements and parton distribution functions (PDFs), which describe the momentum distributions of the proton’s quarks and gluons.
 At the LHC, the LHCb detector~\cite{LHCb-DP-2008-001,LHCb-DP-2014-002} fully instruments the forward pseudorapidity region $2 < \eta < 5$.
 Massive vector-bosons with decay products reconstructed in the LHCb acceptance are boosted along the colliding beam axis, corresponding to a large rapidity.
 Measurements of the corresponding cross-sections can therefore constrain the PDFs at both high and low parton momentum fractions, complementing the measurements from other collider experiments.
 The LHCb collaboration has measured the \Zmumu cross-section in proton-proton ($pp$) collisions at centre-of-mass energies $\sqrt{s}=5.02$, $7$, $8$ and $13\tev$~\cite{LHCb-PAPER-2023-010, LHCb-PAPER-2015-001, LHCb-PAPER-2015-049, LHCb-PAPER-2021-037}, and the \Wmn cross-section at $\sqrt{s}=7$ and $8\tev$~\cite{LHCb-PAPER-2014-033,LHCb-PAPER-2015-049}.
 For a given rapidity range, measurements at smaller $\sqrt{s}$ provide constraints on the PDFs at larger momentum fractions than measurements at larger $\sqrt{s}$.
 The \Wmn measurements are differential in muon pseudorapidity and integrated over muon transverse momenta $\pt > 20\gev.\footnote{Natural units with $\hbar = c = 1$ are used throughout.}$

-The production of \PW bosons with decays to electron or muon final states is the basis of the most precise determinations of the \PW-boson mass \mw by the LEP~\cite{LEP3} experiments, the CMS~\cite{CMS:2024}, ATLAS~\cite{ATLAS:mW:2024} and LHCb~\cite{LHCb-PAPER-2021-024} experiments at the LHC, and the CDF~\cite{CDF:2022} and D0~\cite{D0} experiments at the Fermilab Tevatron.
+The production of \PW bosons with decays to electron or muon final states is the basis of the most precise determinations of the \PW-boson mass \mw by the LEP~\cite{LEP3} experiments, the CMS~\cite{CMS:2024}, ATLAS~\cite{ATLAS:mW:2024} and LHCb~\cite{LHCb-PAPER-2021-024} experiments at the LHC, and the CDF~\cite{CDF:2022} and D0~\cite{D0} experiments at the Fermilab Tevatron, with Ref.~\cite{LHC-TeVMWWorkingGroup:2023zkn} reporting a global combination.
 The LHC analyses are based primarily on the charged-lepton \pt distribution, while the transverse mass distribution provided the strongest sensitivity in the Tevatron analyses.
 All of these measurements are based on fits to the observed number of \PW candidates, in which the model accounts for the detector resolution and efficiency, the background contamination, and the physics of the signal process.
-A drawback of this approach, which has been highlighted by a recent effort~\cite{LHC-TeVMWWorkingGroup:2023zkn} to reconcile the results from CDF~\cite{CDF:2022}, LEP~\cite{LEP3} and other experiments, is that the theoretical modelling of the signal process is deeply embedded in the analyses.
-This compromises the responsiveness to theoretical developments and the engagement of the theoretical community in the analyses.
-Ideally, the problem would be factorised into differential cross-section measurements and subsequent \mw fits, which can be reproduced, independently scrutinised, and repeated as the theoretical models evolve.
+Ideally, the modelling of the physics can be factorised from that of the experiment.
+In this case the physics modelling can be reproduced, scrutinised and updated, independently of the experimental collaboration.